Kagamma/satania-buddy/README.md

 ##### Q: Overall system requirements?

 A:
-- Any decent x86_64 CPU should be able to run.
+- CPU: Any decent x86_64 CPU should be able to run.
 I personally run it on an i7-6700HQ and it barely reach 1% CPU usage (around 2% - 3% with Speech Recognition enable).
 - RAM: The app consumes 100MB without Speech Recognition enable, and 300MB with Speech Recognition enable.
-- Any decent intel iGPU with support for OpenGL 2.0 should be enough to run the app.
+- GPU: Any decent intel iGPU with support for OpenGL 2.0 should be enough to run the app.

 ##### Q: Windows requirements?